-They include webs, draft papers and final product pages as well as 4 full-color printables to use as bulletin board titles or class book covers.
+The packet includes several printable pages so you have the flexibility to choose which ones work best for you and your class.
+Included in the packet are webs, draft papers and final product pages as well as printables to use as bulletin board titles or class book covers.

 I typically use a brainstorming page from my writing packets to have the students come up with topics and ideas.
 However, despite the bubbling enthusiasm for all things football that the majority of my kiddos are showing this week, I knew that some of my little learners are not so interested in the gridiron.